k-samuel/faceted-search/README.md

 $searchIndex = new Index();
 /*
  * Getting products data from DB
- * Best Practice is to get separate index for each goods category or product type and
- * index only required fields
  */
 $data = [
     ['id'=>7, 'color'=>'black', 'price'=>100, 'sale'=>true, 'size'=>36],